 The University is committed to the ethical use of data and practices that are respectful of user privacy and compliant with the national and European legislation.
 Analytics at the University are exclusively used to understand and increase the success and learning experience of our students, enhance instruction capabilities of teaching staff, and inform institutional data making.
 The University takes an active role in national and international initiatives that support the ethical and privacy protective use of learning analytics, and all research activities in this area are carried out in accordance with the UK Research Integrity Office: Code of Practice for Research.
 The University’s active participation in the development of the Jisc’s Code of Practice for Learning Analytics is notable.
 Decisions about learning analytics at the University are made according to the practices recommended by the Jisc Code of Practice.
 When external organizations are contracted to provide learning analytics services, contracts are implemented to be in compliance with the relevant UK and European legislation regulating personal data use and processing.
 Data analysed are first anonymized with the state of the art procedures before shared with the contracting organizations.

-Student-focused activities local at the University of Edinburgh
+Past projects at the University of Edinburgh

 The research on video analytics is conducted primarily in the collaboration with the University of South Australia, University of New South Wales, University of Sydney, and University of British Columbia.
 Analytics are developed to study effects of instructional conditions and experience on adoption of the video annotation software named Online Video Annotations for Learning (OVAL).
 Analytics are based on the use of digital traces of interaction with OVAL and used in the studies are conducted with students of performing arts and engineering and with faculty members for their academic development.